secure-foundations/veri-titan/docs/Proposal.md

     assert important_predicate(t2);
 }
 ```
-Additionally we need to correlate the input variables.
-Here is maybe what we can generate:
+Given those two, here is maybe what we can generate:
 ```
 procedure test(ghost a: cbv, ghost b: cbv)
     requires